penguinpowernz/go-ian/README.md

     ian set -a amd64
     ian set -v 1.2.3-test

-You can also use increments on semantic versions like so:

-    ian set -v +M    # increment the Major number ian set -v +m    # increment the minor number ian set -v +p    # increment patch level

 ### Packaging

-    ian pkg [-b]
+    ian pkg

 The one you came here for.
 Packages the repo in a debian package, excluding junk files like `.git` and `.gitignore`, moves root files (like `README.md`) to a `/usr/share/doc` folder so you don't dirty your root partition on install.
 The package will be output to a `pkg` directory in the root of the repo.
 It will also generate the md5sums file and calculate the package size proir to packaging.
-By adding a `-b` flag it will run the build script before packaging.

-### Build

-    ian build

-This will run the build script found in `DEBIAN/build` parsing it the following arguments:

-* root directory of the package git repository
-* architecture from the control file
-* version from the control file

-It can do whatever things you need it to do to prepare for the packaging such as building binaries, etc.

 ### Push